 10. Drybar On The Rocks Clarifying Charcoal Shampoo

 Drybar’s charcoal shampoo actually does contain a helpful amount of activated charcoal that will remove everything that is vexing your hair from impurities to product build-up.
 Even better – this shampoo for oily hair can clean your hair without stripping or drying it out.
 Activated charcoal is a known purifier and thankfully it also works on your scalp.
 Vegetable protein is included to strengthen your hair even if it has been chemically treated or damaged.
-Order one for yourself from Ulta!
+Order one for yourself from Ulta or Amazon!

 11. Amika Sexture Beach Look Shampoo

 Amika’s two-in-one moisturizing texture shampoo will fight frizz while detoxifying your hair and ridding your scalp of excess oil to create the perfect balance for great hair health and shine.
 This shampoo for oily hair is great for all hair types: straight, wavy, curly, and coily regardless of thickness.
 The oiliness and frizz can be mitigated with the simple use of this very rich-feeling shampoo.
-Pick one up from Sephora when you get a chance!
+Pick one up from Sephora or Amazon when you get a chance!

 12. It’s a 10 Miracle Shampoo Plus Keratin

 It’s a 10 has a miracle shampoo for oily hair that offers a clean feel and look with a formula that is free of sulfates, sodium chloride, and parabens.
 The formula is also enriched with an infusion of keratin protein that is designed to prevent breakage and restore health.
 This is one of the best shampoos for greasy hair that help preserve hair color, restore elasticity and provide sun damage protection.
 Humidity is locked out and thermal styling protection is included as well.
-Order yours from Ulta and solve your oily hair woes!
+Order yours from Ulta or Amazon and solve your oily hair woes!

 13. Rene Furterer Astera Fresh Soothing Shampoo

 Rene Furterer’s shampoo for oily hair sets out to purify and balance the health of your scalp.
 Peppermint oil is included to moisturize your hair while acting as a natural astringent to help control oil production.
 Eucalyptus oil helps to improve natural scalp circulation, and panthenol is included to repair damaged hair.
 Your hair is left shiny but not oily, stronger and cleaner with better elasticity and an overall healthier look.
-Get a bottle for yourself from Dermstore!
+Get a bottle for yourself from Dermstore or Amazon!

 14. Seed Phytonutrients Daily Hair Cleanser Shampoo

 Natural ingredients are generally better for you and thanks to Seed Phytonutrients there is a shampoo for oily hair that is 93 percent natural and sulfate-free.
 This particular hair cleanser is designed to be gentle enough for frequent use and is great for straight and wavy hair types that are fine and medium in texture.
 It is color safe and uses turmeric, organic sunflower seed oil and organic camelina seed oil in a gel like consistency.
-Order one of the best shampoos for oily hair types from Sephora!
+Order one of the best shampoos for oily hair types from Sephora or Amazon!

 15. Everyone Hair Sulfate-Free Shampoo, Balance